lucidrains/imagen-pytorch/README.md

 Not at the moment but one will likely be trained and open sourced within the year, if not sooner.
 If you would like to participate, you can join the community of artificial neural network trainers at Laion (discord link is in the Readme above) and start collaborating.

+- Will this technology take my job?

+More the reason why you should start training your own model, starting today!
+The last thing we need is this technology being in the hands of an elite few.
+Hopefully this repository reduces the work to just finding the necessary compute, and augmenting with your own curated dataset.

 ## Related Works

 - <a href="https://github.com/archinetai/audio-diffusion-pytorch">Audio diffusion</a> from <a href="https://github.com/flavioschneider">Flavio Schneider</a>